micmejia/bible-dump/AMPC/Mark/Mark 15.md

-And Joseph bought a [fine] linen cloth [[^l]for swathing dead bodies], and, taking Him down from the cross, he [^m]rolled Him up in the [fine] linen cloth and placed Him in a tomb which had been hewn out of a rock.
+And Joseph bought a [fine] linen cloth [for swathing dead bodies], and, taking Him down from the cross, he rolled Him up in the [fine] linen cloth and placed Him in a tomb which had been hewn out of a rock.
 Then he rolled a [very large] stone against the door of the tomb.